The tax basis period is the calendar year; however, for business profits, the accounting period will generally be adopted.

 Topics of focus for tax authorities

-In the past, the IRAS has focussed its compliance efforts on:
+In the past, the IRAS has focused its compliance efforts on the following:

-The IRAS has announced that, in addition to the above, it will be focussing on:
+The IRAS has announced that, in addition to the above, it will be focusing on the following:

 - Car dealers.